This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 The simplest way to accumulate wealth is spending less and saving more.
 The key is to actually move the money out of your main checking account.

-Related Post: How to Organize Your Life & Create a Simpler Life
+Related Post: How to Live Below Your Means and Love Life

 How to Make a Frugal Lifestyle?